This section of the Application Guide covers:

 The course uses a non-standard application form, application process and deadlines, so the admissions status won't appear on the course page.

-To be considered for Oxford scholarships, you must apply by the January deadline for your course.
+To be considered for Oxford scholarships, you must apply by the December or January deadline used by your course.

 Other scholarships may not use the standard course deadlines, and may require an additional application.
 You can find deadlines and other instructions via our Fees, funding and scholarship search.